 - Copy the userdb.txt file to the directory you specified in the authfilt.h header file for the user database.

-- Make sure the System account have read rights on the userdb.txt file.
+- Make sure the System account has read rights on the userdb.txt file.

 - Restart the WWW service.